 Each state and territory government, or individual MPS, sets their fees and charges.
-Ask your MPS provider for more information about their fees and charges.

 As an MPS provider, you may charge:

-- a daily care fee for hotel-type daily services (for example, laundry and meals) and care
+• a daily care fee for hotel-type daily services (for example, laundry and meals) and care

-- an accommodation payment
+• an accommodation fee.

-Daily care fees
+Daily care fee

 The daily fee is similar to the basic daily fee and the means-tested care fee charged by residential aged care services.

-- you offer to enter into an accommodation agreement
+• you offer to enter into an accommodation agreement.

-Accommodation costs
+Accommodation fee

 You can charge accommodation costs to residents who started receiving care from 1 July 2014 in the same way as residential aged care services and must meet the same regulatory and prudential requirements.